NanetM/reactapp/README.md

 Key Features:

+## Key Features
-✏️🗑️ Add, edit, and delete: Easily create, update, and delete your tasks.
+- ✏️🗑️ **Add, edit, and delete:** Easily create, update, and delete your tasks.
-✅ Mark as completed: Highlight tasks that you’ve finished.
+- ✅ **Mark as completed:** Highlight tasks that you’ve finished.
-🔍 Text filtering: Search for tasks by matching specific keywords or phrases.
+- 🔍 **Text filtering:** Search for tasks by matching specific keywords or phrases.
+- 🗂️ **Filtering and grouping:** Organize tasks by categories or other criteria.
-📊 Progress: Displays a visual indicator of your pending tasks.
+- 📊 **Progress chart:** Displays a visual indicator of your pending tasks.
-📦 Local storage: Saves your tasks in the browser so they persist even after closing the app.
+- 📦 **Local storage:** Saves your tasks in the browser so they persist even after closing the app.
-📱 Responsive design: Adapts to different devices for an optimal experience across screens.
+- 📱 **Responsive design:** Adapts to different devices for an optimal experience across screens.

 # Getting Started with Create React App